reduxjs/redux/README.md

 * [`mapStateToProps(state, [ownProps]): stateProps`] \(*Function*): If specified, the component will subscribe to Redux store updates.
 Any time it updates, `mapStateToProps` will be called.
 Its result must be a plain object, and it will be merged into the component’s props.
 If you omit it, the component will not be subscribed to the Redux store.
 If `ownProps` is specified as a second argument then `mapStateToProps` will be re-invoked whenever the component receives new props.

 * [`mapDispatchToProps(dispatch, [ownProps]): dispatchProps`] \(*Object* or *Function*): If an object is passed, each function inside it will be assumed to be a Redux action creator.
 An object with the same function names, but bound to a Redux store, will be merged into the component’s props.
 If a function is passed, it will be given `dispatch`.
 It’s up to you to return an object that somehow uses `dispatch` to bind action creators in your own way.
 (Tip: you may use [`bindActionCreators()`](http://gaearon.github.io/redux/docs/api/bindActionCreators.html) helper from Redux.)
 If you omit it, the default implementation just injects `dispatch` into your component’s props.
-If `ownProps` is specified as a second argument then `mapStateToProps` will be re-invoked whenever the component receives new props.
+If `ownProps` is specified as a second argument then `mapDispatchToProps` will be re-invoked whenever the component receives new props.

 * [`mergeProps(stateProps, dispatchProps, ownProps): props`] \(*Function*): If specified, it is passed the result of `mapStateToProps()`, `mapDispatchToProps()`, and the parent `props`.
 The plain object you return from it will be passed as props to the wrapped component.
 You may specify this function to select a slice of the state based on props, or to bind action creators to a particular variable from props.
 If you omit it, `{ ...ownProps, ...stateProps, ...dispatchProps }` is used by default.